input-output-hk/io-sim/CONTRIBUTING.md

 We require all commits to be signed, see [this guide][gh-signing-commits].

-If your pull requests resolves an existing issue, please link your PR to that issue, see [GitHub documentation][gh-link-issue].
+If your pull requests resolve an existing issue, please link your PR to the issue, see [GitHub documentation][gh-link-issue].

-Please include your changes in `CHANGELOG.md` files (per package).
+Please include your changes in the `CHANGELOG.md` files (per package).

-We prefer to avoid merging commits, rebasing a well organised PR is usually quite simple.
+We prefer to avoid merging commits, rebasing a well-organised PR is usually quite simple.

 ## Code Style

-Please follow local style.
+Please follow the local style.
 For a more detailed style guide see [link](https://github.com/input-output-hk/ouroboros-network/blob/master/docs/StyleGuide.md).

 ## MonadSTM features

-If you are adding a new functionality to `MonadSTM`, don't forget to support it in `strict-stm` package.
+If you are adding new functionality to `MonadSTM`, don't forget to support it in `strict-stm` package.

 ## CI